mcallistertad/embedded-client/README.md

 * Added 'debounce' parameter to sky_open() which allows the option, in the case of a cache match, to report the cached information in a subsequent server request.
-* Added plugin modules infrastructure, allowing basic or premium algorithms for filtering scans and interpreting server responses, and ability to expand Libel's capabilities in the future.
+* Added plugin modules infrastructure, allowing basic or premium algorithms for filtering scans and interpreting server responses, and ability to expand LibEL's capabilities in the future.
 * Cellular beacons now allow Timing Advance values to be added.
 * Updated the sample_client application.
 * Renamed .submodules to submodules.